leandroh/tweettening/README.md

 -------

 Download all the files then:
-- chmod 755 bin/tweettening
-- sudo mv bin/recipe /usr/bin/tweettening
+First thing you do `chmod 755 bin/tweettening` then `sudo mv bin/recipe /usr/bin/tweettening`.

 Usage: